MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 If you prefer a fully automated solution that does all of these steps on your behalf on GNU/Linux VMs, directly from the Azure portal, see [Quickstart: Deploy WebSphere Application Server Network Deployment Cluster on Azure Virtual Machines](../ee/traditional-websphere-application-server-virtual-machines.md).
 A less automated, but still accelerated, option is to skip the steps of installing Java Development Kit (JDK) and WebSphere on the operating system by using a pre-configured Red Hat Linux base image.
 You can find these offers in Azure Marketplace by using a [query for WebSphere Application Server image 9.0.5.x](https://aka.ms/was-vm-base-images).

-If you're interested in working closely on your migration scenario with the engineering team developing the Azure Marketplace solutions, fill out this short [survey on WebSphere migration](https://aka.ms/websphere-on-azure-survey) and include your contact information.
+If you're interested in working closely on your migration scenario with the engineering team developing WebSphere on Azure solutions, fill out this short [survey on WebSphere migration](https://aka.ms/websphere-on-azure-survey) and include your contact information.
 The team of program managers, architects, and engineers will promptly get in touch with you to initiate close collaboration.

 ## Prerequisites